michael-ouyang-projects/Photo-Organizer/README.md

 # Photo-Organizer

 ## Motivation
-**I had a great number of disorder photos camimg from different source like mobile phone, old mobile phone, computer, social media, etc. Where i wanted to reach is putting them all together and do the classification base on there creation time.**
+**I had a great number of disorder photos camimg from different source like mobile phone, computer, social media, cloud storage, etc.** <br/>
+**What i wanted to do is putting them all together and do the classification base on there creation time.**

 ---